mondoohq/cnspec/README.md

 cnspec assesses your entire infrastructure's security and compliance.
 It finds vulnerabilities and misconfigurations across public and private cloud environments, Kubernetes clusters, containers, container registries, servers, endpoints, SaaS products, infrastructure as code, APIs, and more.

-A powerful policy as code engine, cnspec is built upon [`cnquery`](https://github.com/mondoohq/cnquery).
+A powerful policy as code engine, cnspec is built upon Mondoo's security data fabric.
 It comes configured with default security policies that run right out of the box.
 It's both fast and simple to use!

 ![cnspec scan example](docs/images/cnspec-scan.gif)